-Numbers of companies Total amount reported on the balance sheet (Millions of yen) Shares of unlisted companies 24 2,335 Shares of companies that are not unlisted 1 162
+Total amount reported on the balance sheet (Millions of yen) Shares of unlisted companies 28 2,068 Shares of companies that are not unlisted 2 480

-The companies which the number of shares held by CYBERDYNE increased during the fiscal year ended March 31, 2022
+The companies which the number of shares held by CYBERDYNE increased during the fiscal year ended March 31, 2023

-Total amount of acquisition costs pertaining to the increase in the number of shares (Millions of yen) Reason for the increase in the number of shares Shares of unlisted companies 4 120 Increase from acquisition of shares Shares of companies that are not unlisted - -
+Total amount of acquisition costs pertaining to the increase in the number of shares (Millions of yen) Reason for the increase in the number of shares Shares of unlisted companies 6 331 Increase from acquisition of shares Shares of companies that are not unlisted -

-The companies which the number of shares held by CYBERDYNE decreased during the fiscal year ended March 31, 2022 c.
+The companies which the number of shares held by CYBERDYNE decreased during the fiscal year ended March 31, 2023 c.
 Number of shares of specific investment stock and information on its total amount reported on the balance sheet

-Numbers of companies Total amount of the sale price pertaining to the decrease in the number of shares (Millions of yen)

-Shares of unlisted companies

-Shares of companies that are not unlisted -
+Total amount of the sale price pertaining to the decrease in the number of shares (Millions of yen) Shares of unlisted companies 1 486 Shares of companies that are not unlisted 1 128

-Current fiscal year Previous fiscal year Shares held in Company name Total amount reported on the balance sheet (Millions of yen) Total amount reported on the balance sheet (Millions of yen) Purpose of holding, quantitative effect and reasons for increase in number of shares CYBERDYNE's shareholding Krinqle Pharma, Inc 200,000 200,000 (Purpose of holding) To accelerate the creation of the cybernics industry None ringle rhanna, nc.
-162 197 (Quantitative effects) Difficult to describe None
+Current fiscal year Previous fiscal year Company name Numbers of shares Total amount reported on the balance sheet (Millions of yen) Numbers of shares Total amount reported on the balance sheet (Millions of yen) Purpose of holding, quantitative effect and reasons for increase in number of shares Shares held in CYBERDYNE's shareholding Kringle Pharma Inc. 200,000 200,000 (Purpose of holding) To accelerate the creation of the cybernics industry Noro Kringle Pharma, Inc. 195 162 (Quantitative effects) Difficult to describe None Cyfuse Biomedical 233,300 319,500 (Purpose of holding) To accelerate the creation of the cybernics industry None К.К.
+285 156 (Quantitative effects) Difficult to describe None